ASCA/OSZW Reading Group organized by Alex Thinius

 “If the female function is not enough to define woman, and if we also reject the explanation of the ‘eternal feminine’, but if we accept, even temporarily, that there are women on the earth, we then have to ask: what is a woman?” (de Beauvoir 2011 , 4-5)

-The reading group will meet once a month and is hosted by ASCA/Universiteit van Amsterdam and the OZSW study group feminist philosophy.
-Please email firstname.lastname@example.org at any time to participate and for more information.
+The reading group usually meets on the second-to-last Friday of a month, 16.00-18.00.
+It is hosted by ASCA/Universiteit van Amsterdam and collaborates in particular with the OZSW study group feminist philosophy.
+Please email Alex (email@example.com) at any time to participate, co-organize, or receive more information.